olsner/sedition/README.md

 ## Building and Getting Started

-* Install ghc and cabal-install (from distro packages or hvr's PPA).
-The exact versions shouldn't be terribly important.
+* Install ghc (>= 8.0.2 for a working version of hoopl) and cabal-install, make sure they're in your PATH.
 * Install Haskell prerequisites: `./boot.sh`
 * Build with `make`